 Mental Health and Social Change

-The Mental Health and Social Change Group is a diverse grouping within the School of Psychology.
-Encompassing various approaches and topic areas, we share a commitment to psychological research and practice which is done with and not to people and communities, and which has social justice as its core.
+The Mental Health and Social Change Group is a diverse team dedicated to psychological research and practice that is done with people and communities and not to them.
+Our core focus is on social justice.

-The group has a long tradition of research which underpins a psychosocial understanding of mental distress, broadly arguing that distress is a meaningful psychological experience developed in response to adverse life events.
-Research carried out by past and current group members has been instrumental in arguing for a paradigm shift away from narrow medical understandings of mental health and distress.
+Our group has a long history of research that supports a psychosocial understanding of mental distress.
+We believe that distress is a meaningful psychological response to adverse life events such as poverty, violence, trauma, loss, loneliness, and racism.
+Our research has been crucial in advocating for a paradigm shift away from narrow medical models of mental health.

 Changing Minds on Anti-Depressant Withdrawal

-One in six UK adults were prescribed anti-depressants in 2017, and yet little is known about the experience of long-term use of these drugs, or the experience of cessation.
-Professor John Read's research and systematic reviews looking at experiences of antidepressant use highlighted long withdrawal periods and numerous negative impacts of sudden cessation.
+Although one in six UK adults was prescribed antidepressants in 2017, there is still very little known about the long-term effects of these drugs or the experience of stopping their use.
+Professor John Read's research and systematic reviews on antidepressant use have brought to light the significant challenges of long withdrawal periods and the many negative effects associated with sudden cessation.

-This research has been widely reported in the press and media (SKY News, BBC1, BBC Radio 4, and most national newspapers), leading to pressure to change professional practice and guidelines.
-His research papers and recent systematic review have been submitted to the review of the NICE guidelines on withdrawal, to reflect the findings of the study.
-He is the BPS's representative on Public Health England's Expert Advisory Group for their current review of Dependence on Prescribed Medicines.
+The research has garnered extensive media coverage from outlets such as Sky News, BBC1, BBC Radio 4, and most national newspapers, creating pressure for changes to professional practices and guidelines.
+His research papers and recent systematic review have been submitted to inform the review of the NICE guidelines on withdrawal.
+Furthermore, he serves as the British Psychological Society's (BPS) representative on Public Health England's Expert Advisory Group, which is currently reviewing dependence on prescribed medicines.

 Contributing to a Paradigm Shift in Mental Health Policy and Practice